Auslander Bounds and Homological Conjectures: Introduction

-It was known that the Auslander Conjecture holds for all finite dimensional algebras implies that the little finitistic projective dimension conjecture is true for all finite dimensional algebras [\ref{H}].
-However, the Auslander Conjecture fails in general by counterexamples in [\ref{JS}, \ref{S}].
-Rings satisfying the Auslander conjecture are studied in [\ref{CH}, \ref{HJ}, \ref{M}, etc.].
-In [\ref{CH}], the authors investigate in details the relationship between such rings and some homological conjectures, notably the Auslander-Reiten Conjecture and the Gorenstein Symmetry Conjecture etc..
+It is known that if the Auslander conjecture holds for all finite dimensional algebras then the finitistic dimension conjecture is true for all finite dimensional algebras [\ref{H}].
+However, the Auslander conjecture fails in general by counterexamples in [\ref{JS}, \ref{S}].
+Rings satisfying the assertion in the Auslander conjecture are studied in [\ref{CH}, \ref{HJ}, \ref{M}].
+In [\ref{CH}] the authors investigate in detail the relationship between such rings and some homological conjectures, for instance, the Auslander-Reiten conjecture, which we recall as follows.

-However, it seems there are no enough arguments about the number $b_M$ (called the left Auslander bound of $M$, see Definition \ref{ABdef}) for a fixed $M$ in the existing references.
-The study in this note is a contribution in this direction.
-We investigate the basic properties of Auslander bounds and give some methods to calculate them (Proposition \ref{GD} and \ref{syg}, Theorems \ref{mth} and \ref{proself}).
-As we show in the paper, the results obtained in this way are also useful to give a new sight of some known theorems and to obtain new results (Corollary \ref{Cor-id}, Propositions \ref{Ewtch}, \ref{gsc} and \ref{uc}).

-Since the Auslander Conjecture fails in general even for artin algebras, we naturally consider the (left version of) finitistic Auslander Conjecture as follows.